jayfiled/apertureLabsRoboticArm/readme.md

 ### Design Considerations
 - VS vs Visual Studio code.
-Felt like VS was overkill for something this simple.
+I felt like VS was overkill for something this simple.
 Not sure how tests would work with VScode as there is a suite built into VS.
-- "MVC" vs a mini class library - went with "MVC" but felt forced.
+- "MVC" vs a mini class library - went with "MVC" but felt forced as I only had static data in the TestTube class.
+- Used an ugly switch statement in the view for the N, S, E, W movement action.
+I don't like the look of them as they take up too much space and seem a little repetitive, and I wanted to move the logic out of each case, but ended up leaving it because I wanted to submit the challenge today.
-- While the tests were a great way of planning out my project, I was spending too much time with with very limited time allocated to this project while on holidays overseas.
+- While the tests were a great way of planning out my project, I was spending too much time with with very limited time allocated to this project while travelling overseas.

 ### Challenges:
 - Mapping my knowledge of Ruby to C#
+    ✅ Needed to research everything.
 Mosh Hamedani on Udemy, traversy media and angelSix on youtube helped out here.
 - Not much exp with testing, let alone in C#.
-    Always wanted to make time for TDD as it allows me to understand what I am actually doing better.
+    ✅Looked up some videos online.
+There isn't much in terms of using it with VScode.
+But even though I was limited on time, I always wanted to spend time making myself a TDD-developer as it allows me to understand what I am actually doing better.
-- Setting up .net workspace on windows.
+- Setting up a .net workspace on windows.
 Not challenging, just time consuming looking up how things are done in C# and setting up a workflow.
     - NuGet package manager
     - Getting more descriptive test results
-- Struggled to think about which Class should hold the method to check the boundaries of the test tube plate.
-As it's the view that is getting the place position from the user, I'd have to make new instance of the robot arm to use that function.
-A static method on the robot arm would probably be ideal, but I have no internet and I get a error message that the function is inaccessible.
 - Syntax frustrations:
     - "methods" / "functions" are being used interchangeably in all the videos / articles I've read.
 Not sure which to use.
     - Don't know the concrete naming conventions for Method Names, Variables, instance variables etc.
+    - ✅Overcame it by looking up the (style guide)[https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/inside-a-program/coding-conventions]👍👍
 - Spend a bit of time looking into getting better nUnit outputs, like rSpec in Ruby how each test failure has an 'expected' and 'got instead' errors.
 - Testing is challenging because I don't have a 100% confidence that the test I write will be testing the right thing.
 My pseudo code often needs refactoring because of logic errors, so TDD will take some getting used to.
-- Found LINQpad as a scratch pad for checking C# syntax etc, but missed out on a debugger like byebug.
+- Found out about LINQpad as a scratch pad for checking C# syntax etc, but missed out on a debugger like byebug.
 In retrospect, the debugger in VScode would have probably done the trick if I got too stuck.
 - Not 100% sure if I am testing the right things because of the above issues.
+- Now I've scratched around in C# I am looking forward to all the 'ah-ha!' moments i'll get while doing an online course.